 Anyone can get the frustrating condition, often as a result of inadequate foot wear.
 You can do your best to prevent the discomfort by finding shoes that have plenty of cushioning for shock absorption.
 Also, when purchasing a pair of shoes make sure that they are the proper width and length to accommodate your foot.

-If you are experiencing any pain in your heel it is best that you bring attention to your foot pain specialist Dr. Schoenhaus right away.
+If you are experiencing any pain in your heel it is best that you bring it to the attention of foot specialist Dr. Schoenhaus right away.
 By detecting the problem early on you may be able to save yourself a lot of discomfort down the road.